PedroHenriques/javascript_fe_template/README.md

 - `--integration`: Run only integration tests
 - `--e2e`: Run only end to end tests
 - `--docker`: Run the tests in a Docker container
-- `--filter`: Run only the tests that match the provided [xunit filter](https://learn.microsoft.com/en-us/dotnet/core/testing/selective-unit-tests?pivots=xunit)
+- `--filter`: Run only the tests that match the provided pattern (Ex: `test/unit` will run only the tests that are inside the this path)
-- `--coverage`: Run the unit tests with coverage report using the [coverlet collector](https://github.com/coverlet-coverage/coverlet)
+- `--coverage`: Run the unit tests with coverage report

 **projects:**<br>
-Whitespace separated list of test `.csproj` to run.
+Whitespace separated list of test paths to run.

 **NOTES:**<br>
 - When running the tests with the flags `--docker` or `--cicd`, the tests will run inside a Docker container that will be in the `myapp_shared` network.
-- When running the script with the flags ``--integration` or `--e2e` the flag `--docker` is assumed as well, which means the tests will run inside a Docker container.
+- When running the script with the flags `--integration` or `--e2e` the flag `--docker` is assumed as well, which means the tests will run inside a Docker container.

 ### Generating test coverage reports
 To generate unit test coverage reports, including an HTML report, from the root of the project run the command